AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types.rst

       type <identifier> is
           digits <expression> [range constraint];

-   - Decimal digits of precision
+   - Digits is the minimum number of significant decimal digits required

 * Automatic representation choice